-- Demonstrate knowledge of techniques and principles of television, film, or radio production and post-production; - Analyze and explain various media, their histories, and their relation to society; - Critically analyze functions of form, storytelling, and narrative elements within a medium; - Produce acceptable written content for various media using appropriate professional formats; and - Operate audio and production and post-production equipment and software to create media.
+- Demonstrate knowledge of the techniques, forms, and principles of television, film or radio production and post-production. - Analyze and explain various media, their histories and their relation to society. - Utilize film analysis involving form, storytelling and narrative elements to evaluate their function within a film. - · Write for various media, utilizing professional formats. - Operate industry-standard audio and video production and postproduction equipment and software to create digital media.